Here's what you will find on this page:

 This essay by Rodney Decker is a condensed summary of Stanley Porter's Verbal Aspect in the Greek of the New Testament.Decker's Verbal Aspect in Recent Debate: Objections to Porter's Non-Temporal View of the Verb

-This paper is an adapted section of Decker's Temporal Deixis of the Greek Verb in the Gospel of Mark with Reference to Verbal Aspect, which was presented at the 2001 Eastern Region Annual Meeting of the Evangelical Theological Society.Gentry's Aspect and the Greek Verb
+This paper is an adapted section of Decker's Temporal Deixis of the Greek Verb in the Gospel of Mark with Reference to Verbal Aspect, which was presented at the 2001 Eastern Region Annual Meeting of the Evangelical Theological Society.Fanning's Verbal Aspect in New Testament Greek

 Peter Gentry has prepared a handout for his class (04/01/10) on Verbal Aspect and the Greek Verb.
 The handout presupposes the student's familiarity with Carl Bache, Trevor Evans, Andrew Naselli, Stanley Porter, and Daniel Wallace.
 The handout is in .pdf format.Kimmo Huovila's Towards a Theory of Aspectual Nesting for New Testament Greek